 So you want to be a High-Trust Leader?
 And you want to develop a high-trust culture in order to truly achieve the exceptional results with a high performance organization?

 Well, then… you have to go first.

 As the flight leader of the Blue Angels, I realized the team would never have a great day if I didn’t have a great day.
 Similarly, your team will never achieve high-trust if you don’t lead the way and embody the change, the values, and the behavior you desire.

 It’s as simple — and hard — as that.

-- COMPETENCE – demonstrate a learner’s mindset to develop new skills that enhance your performance.
-This will require delegating some of the comfortable stuff you like doing in order to free-up time and energy to learn the new skills (and will allow the folks you delegated-to to grow).
+- COMPETENCE: Demonstrate a learner’s mindset to develop new skills that enhance your performance.
+This will require delegating some of the comfortable stuff you like doing in order to free-up time and energy for the struggle to learn new, relevant skills (and will allow the folks you delegated-to to grow).

-- CONNECTION – if you want them to understand you, you have to take the time to understand them.
-They won’t truly listen to what you think until they believe you care about them.
+- CONNECTION: If you want them to understand you, you have to take the time to understand them.
+They won’t truly listen to what you think until they believe you understand and care about them.

 P.S.
 They will give you credit and forgive missteps if they see you are genuinely trying to change and don’t give up.